Azx030512/Azx030512.github.io/_pages/about.md

 # About Me

-I am currently a final-year undergraduate student at the [College of Computer Science, Zhejiang University](https://www.zju.edu.cn/), and I will begin my PhD studies at the [Wangxuan Institute of Computer Technology, Peking University](https://www.icst.pku.edu.cn/index.htm) in 2025, under the supervision of Prof. Jiahuan Zhou.
+I am currently a final-year undergraduate student at the [College of Computer Science, Zhejiang University](http://www.cs.zju.edu.cn/), and I will begin my PhD studies at the [Wangxuan Institute of Computer Technology, Peking University](https://www.icst.pku.edu.cn) of [School of Computer Science, Peking University](https://cs.pku.edu.cn) in 2025, under the supervision of Prof. Jiahuan Zhou.

 My primary research interest is in **3D Vision**.
 I have had the privilege of working as an on-site research intern at the [State Key Laboratory of CAD&CG](http://www.cad.zju.edu.cn/), where I collaborated closely with Prof. Zhaopeng Cui.